 Techniques and Methods Used In 2D Animation

 From the first Animation created by Emile Cohl, 2D animation techniques have evolved much, making 2D Animation swift and uncomplicated.
-A great deal of work goes using plenty of methods to create a few seconds animated video.
+A great deal of work goes using plenty of methods to create a few seconds of animated video.

 The most advanced techniques and methods have made it feasible to colour hand-drawn Animation using computer software like Harmony.